 Anti-Racist Results-Based Accountability (AR-RBA)

-- Using demographic data to disrupt inequity
+- Use demographic data to disrupt inequity

-- Maintaining transparency
+- Maintain data transparency

-Advancing equity in our community demands that we look at community and program level data by race and other demographic indicators (e.g. race/ethnicity, language, gender, disability) to adopt strategies to eliminate inequities.
+Advancing equity in our County demands that we look at community and program level data by race and other demographic indicators (e.g. race/ethnicity, language, gender, disability) to adopt strategies to eliminate inequities.
 AR-RBA uses local data to tell community stories with integrity and honors lived experiences.
 Through a focus on race and ethnicity we daylight our systems’ contribution to the disproportionally negative outcomes experienced by local communities of color.

 More about anti-racism